10darts/documentation/sdks/android/guides/client.rst

    Create class

-And implement all the methods, default implementation it’s ok for starting but you should add your own functionality as needed.
+And implement the methods, default implementation it’s ok for starting but you should add your own functionality as needed.

 .. figure:: /_static/images/client2.png